-- Sprinkle Bakers has a recipe for colorful spiral cookies that could be easily customized to incorporate the traditional Kwanzaa colors of red, black and green.
+- Sprinkle Bakers has a recipe for colourful spiral cookies that could be easily customised to incorporate the traditional Kwanzaa colours of red, black and green.

 - Food.com has a recipe for African ginger cake, which actually isn’t cake at all, but spicy, buttery cookies that originated in Sierra Leone, West Africa.